Excisional Biopsy: Neck Lymph Node

 The skin over the enlarged lymph node is marked and cleaned.

-An incision (cut) is made through the skin.
+A cut called an incision is made through the skin.
 If possible, the incision is made within the creases of the neck.
 This makes it less noticeable when it has healed.

-The incision is closed with sutures, staples, surgical glue, or surgical strips.
-It is then bandaged.
+The incision is closed with stitches, staples, surgical glue, or surgical strips.
+Then it is bandaged.

 A tube (drain) may be placed near the incision.
 This drains fluids that may build up after the procedure.